mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai-dashboard.md

 # How to run Vizro-AI dashboard

-This guide offers insights into different ways of running `VizroAI.dashboard` to generate Vizro dashboards from natural language prompts.
+This guide offers insights into different ways of running `VizroAI.dashboard` to generate a Vizro dashboards from natural language prompts.

 ??? note "Note: API key"

-    Make sure you have followed the [LLM setup guide](../user-guides/install.md#set-up-access-to-a-large-language-model) and thatyour api key is set up in a `.env` file in the same folder as your Notebook file (`.ipynb`).
+    Make sure you have followed the [LLM setup guide](../user-guides/install.md#set-up-access-to-a-large-language-model) and that your API key is set up in a `.env` file in the same folder as your Notebook file (`.ipynb`).

 ## Run Vizro-AI dashboard